 2. Bhimtal:- A long drive of around 79 kilometers(approx) from Ramnagar will take you to Bhimtal, a charming town known for its pristine Bhimtal Lake.
 Surrounded by lush green mountains, Bhimtal offers various adventure activities such as boating, kayaking, and paragliding.
 The Bhimeshwara Mahadev Temple and Victoria Dam are other popular attractions worth visiting.
 Bhimtal is a paradise for adventure enthusiasts and nature lovers alike.

 3. Ranikhet:- Situated at an elevation of 1,869 meters above sea level, Ranikhet is a hill station that offers captivating views of the snow-clad Himalayan peaks.
 It is located around 89 kilometers from Ramnagar and is known for its lush green meadows, ancient temples, and British-era buildings.
 Visit the Chaubatia Gardens, Jhula Devi Temple, and Upat Golf Course for a delightful experience.
 Ranikhet is a perfect retreat for those seeking tranquility and natural beauty.
+Make sure that you have your golf bags with you as you can never resist playing golf when you are already in Ranikhet.

 4. Mukteshwar:- If you’re an adventure enthusiast, Mukteshwar is a must-visit destination near Ramnagar.
 Located around 112 kilometers(approx) away, this hill town offers thrilling opportunities for rock climbing, rappelling, and trekking.
 The Mukteshwar Temple, Chauli Ki Jali, and Indian Veterinary Research Institute (IVRI) are popular attractions.
 The panoramic views of the Himalayas from the top of Mukteshwar are simply awe-inspiring.